Che Kenneally

 Chei Aleta Kenneally (born 2 February 1995) is an Australian professional boxer.
-She has held the WBA female light heavyweight world title since July 2024.
+She held the WBA female light heavyweight title from July 2024 to February 2026.

 Early life

 Kenneally was born in Sydney, Australia and relocated to the Gold Coast in her younger years.
 Her first sporting interest was athletics, which was rewarded when she was selected to represent Queensland at the 2005 Pacific School Games in under-10s shot put competition and went on to compete in multiple Australian national athletics championships in the disciplines of shot put, discus and hammer throw.

 Kenneally began boxing at the age of 15 when she joined the Albert Boxing Club on the Gold Coast and trained alongside future world champions Skye Nicolson and Cherneka Johnson.
 She has also competed in modelling competitions and was chosen to be Miss Teen Oceania at the 2014 World Supermodel Pageant.

 A single mother, she trains on the Gold Coast in Burleigh Heads.